pSpaces/Programming-with-Spaces/tutorial-distributed-programming.md

 ## 3.6 What can be send around?

+There are limitations on the datatypes that can be used in the remote tuple space operations, partly due to the underlying serialisers used by the libraries.

+Some examples of restrictions are:
-Dataypes should be common on both sides
+* dataypes should be known on both sides.

-Code?
+* references and pointers cannot be sent.
+* code cannot be sent.

-## 3.3 A coordination pattern: private spaces
+## 3.7 A coordination pattern: private spaces

 A typical coordination pattern in distributed programming is the creation of fresh contexts for private conversations (e.g. sessions in communication protocols).
 We illustrate this pattern with our example of the chat server.